Win a place at the most important conference for European Law!

 John Morgan won a free place at the the FIDE Congress in Budapest 2016 with his essay on “How is the relationship between EU law and member state law conceived by the CJEU, and how can this conception be reconciled with the sovereignty of Parliament in the UK?”.
 John is a Trainee Solicitor at Brodies LLP in Glasgow.
 He works in the firm’s employment law division, within which he will continue to work following his qualification later in 2016.
 He attended the University of Glasgow for his LLB and the University of Edinburgh for his Diploma in Legal Practice, also spending time abroad at the Universities of Toronto, Connecticut and Cagliari where he specialised in International and European Law.

-In 2014 the FIDE Essay Prize went to Niall Coghlan.
+In 2014 the FIDE Essay Prize was won by Niall Coghlan.
 Niall is a BPTC student at City University.
 He previously read History at Pembroke College, Cambridge, before completing the law conversion course in 2012.
 Niall has developed a strong interest in both species of European law, graduating first in his year for EU law and recently winning the European Human Rights Moot in Strasbourg; he aims to build a practice in both at the bar.
 Niall will undertake a traineeship at the European Court of Human Rights next year.

 In 2012 the FIDE Essay Prize went to Elizabeth Kelsey.
 Elizabeth is currently doing pupillage at Monckton Chambers.
 Elizabeth studied Jurisprudence at Harris Manchester College, Oxford, graduating with first class honours in 2008.
 She completed the Bar Vocational Course at BPP Law School in 2010 before returning to Oxford to study for the BCL.
 Through the course of her studies Elzabeth has developed a keen interest in EU law which she hopes to develop in practice at the bar, particularly in the fields of public law and competition.